kdeldycke/meta-package-manager/docs/development.md

 ## Documentation

-The documentation you're currently reading can be built locally with [Sphinx](https://www.sphinx-doc.org):
+The documentation you’re currently reading can be built locally with [Sphinx](https://www.sphinx-doc.org):

 ``` shell-session